 La Trobe Communication Clinic collects personal information about you so we can keep up-to-date details about your needs and care for you in the best possible way.
 We also use this information to better manage and plan this service.
 Your information can only be seen by the service providers in this clinic involved in your care.
 We may also disclose this information to referrers and/or external agencies with your consent, or if required by law.
 If your personal information is not provided to us we may be unable to provide appropriate services as requested.
 You may have the right to access the personal information we hold about you subject to any exemptions in relevant laws, by contacting the La Trobe Communication Clinic by telephone on (+61) 03 9479 1921 or email at email@example.com

 Your Privacy Rights

 La Trobe Communication Clinic respects the privacy of your personal information and health information.
-For more information regarding the clinic's use of your information, please see Your Information - It's Private
+For more information regarding the clinic's use of your information, please see Your Information - It's Private [PDF 102KB]

 You have the right to be treated with respect and sensitivity regardless of your culture, religion or language.

 You are entitled to an interpreter, if needed, to assist in understanding and accessing our services.

 You have the right to use an advocate on your behalf.

 You have the right to information about the range of services available to you and information that will enable you to make informed choices.

 You also have the right to access certain information held about you in accordance with the University's privacy policies and under the Freedom of Information Act (Vic).
 Refer to La Trobe University Freedom of Information

 You have the right to participate in decision making about your care, including the right to refuse services, without fear of retribution.
 This includes the right to refuse student participation in the session.